fujunswufe/d3/lesson2/lesson.md

 ###Review of Javascript Arrays and Objects
 1. Let's now write some examples of Javascript arrays and objects
   1. For Javascript array, the index start at 0, use '[]' to denote an array
   2. For Javascript object, it consists of key and value, use '{}' to denote an object.
 It's something __HashMap__ in data structure.
+  3. You can try to copy the code below into a html file.
+And open it chrome with developer tools.
+And use the below console.
+Be sure that using a local host to open the file.
   ```HTML
 <!DOCTYPE html>
 <html lang="en">